ctf0/laravel-goto-controller/README.md

 ### Notes

-- controller have to be following the [laravel convention](https://laravel.com/docs/master/controllers)
+- the controller has to be following the [laravel convention](https://laravel.com/docs/master/controllers)
-- `Closure` routes wont have a link
+- `Closure` routes won't have a link
-- in order for controller link to redirect to the correct place
+- for the controller link to redirect to the correct place
-    - make sure the `terminal.integrated.scrollback` is set to big number ex.`100000` or even more if you have a very long list, otherwise you might get redirected to wrong controller.
+    - make sure the `terminal.integrated.scrollback` is set to a big number ex.`100000` or even more if you have a very long list, otherwise, you might get redirected to the wrong controller.
-    - if the controllers still doesnt show up in the popup, try restarting the editor
+    - if the controllers still doesn't show up in the popup, try restarting the editor

 > #### Laravel v9+
 >